 Variable Delays, Which May Be Large and Irregular

 Delays in data transmission between nodes will occur in interplanetary (and larger) scale environments.
 This delay is caused mostly by the extreme distance data can be required to travel.
-Delay can also be caused by events like solar conjunction, in which a planetary body may inhibit signal transmission.
+Delay can also be caused by events like planetary occultation, in which a planetary body may inhibit signal transmission.

 Delays may also occur in smaller scale (e.g., near-Earth) environments, for example, resulting from contention for scarce scheduled resources such as antenna transmission opportunities, power constraints on duty cycles, or transient loss of connectivity.